litexlang/golitex/README.md

 # LiTeX

 **LiTeX** is a **formal proof management system** inspired by **Lisp semantics** and **LaTeX syntax**.
 Its goal is to help **ANYONE** express and verify mathematics at **ANY LEVEL** as **ELEGANTLY** and **INTUITIVELY** as if they were using natural language.
-LiTeX transforms mathematical proof writing from a solitary endeavor into a collaborative experience, combining the rigor of formal verification with the familiarity of natural mathematical discourse.
-Whether you're a student learning basic algebra, a professor teaching advanced topology, or a researcher pushing the boundaries of mathematical knowledge, LiTeX provides the tools to express, verify, and share mathematical ideas with confidence.
+LiTeX will be kept as simple as possible, so that even one man cannot write LiTeX, he can still read it.

+LiTeX introduces rigorous verification into mathematical collaboration, enabling confident contributions to large-scale projects.
+It makes interactive textbook/paper possible and allows math researchers to focus on innovative aspects rather than mechanical verification.
 Details are available at [LiTeX GitHub Repository](https://github.com/litexlang/tslitex).

-Feel free to share your suggestions and ideas to help us improve this open-source project—your feedback is invaluable!
+Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!

 ---